Android-for-Python/Android-for-Python-Users/README.md

 The file system model is different, the app cannot use any directory in the file system.
 The app has specific private storage directories that support file operations.
 The app also has storage shared between apps, this is implemented as a database.

-Threads are available and unlike the desktop, run on all available cores.
-This is cool.
-But a subprocess can't execute an app, and there is no command shell to run inside a subprocess.
+Threads are available like the desktop.
+But an app can't execute a subprocess.

 Multi-tasking; on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events.
 Android is not multi-tasking, when an app is removed from the UI it *pauses*, and then does not execute any app code.
 Execution without a UI requires an Android service.